cwonrails/jgthms.github.io/_posts/2014-05-19-order-and-hierarchy-in-menus.md

 ---
 layout: post
 title: Order and hierarchy in menus
-introduction: Not all items carry the same weight
+introduction: Not all items carry the same weight.
 category: UX
 ---